 The project employs the increase in fuel consumption efficiency to reduce greenhouse gas emissions relative to current practice.
-After complete project implementation over 15 million Nm3 of natural gas and 50 thousand ton of coal will be saved annually.
-Such reduction of fuel consumption is based on increase of the boiler efficiencies, reduction of heat losses in networks and CHP installation.
+Over 21 million Nm3 of natural gas and 15 thousand ton of fuel oil will be saved annually starting from 2010.
+Such reduction of fuel consumption is based on increase of the boiler efficiencies, reduction of heat losses in networks, installation of CHP units and replacement of natural gas consumption by landfill gas.

 The following activities will ensure fuel saving:

-- Replacement of old boilers by the new highly efficient boilers; - Upgrading of boilers, - Upgrading of boilers' burners; - Installation of heat utilizers, including condensation ones; - Switching of boiler-houses from coal and fuel oil to natural gas; - Improving of the network organization, application of the new insulation and the pre-insulated pipes; - Installation of combined heat and power plants; - Installation of frequency controllers at smoke exhauster and hot water pumps engines.
+- Replacement of old boilers by the new highly efficient boilers; - Upgrading of boilers' burners for the combustion improvement; - Switching of boiler-houses from fuel oil to natural gas; - Improving of the network organization, application of the new insulation and the preinsulated pipes; - Installation of niche-flow burners; - Installation of combined heat and power plants;